-In the Fall of 2014, a tall skinny 17-year-old right-hander strolled into The ARMory® (the former name of The Florida Baseball Ranch®).
+In the Fall of 2014, a tall skinny 17-year-old right-hander strolled into The ARMory®.
 His name was Logan Gilbert.
 His father shared with me that Logan had been performing pretty well on the travel ball circuit and had garnered some interest from college recruiters.

 But Logan and his closely knit family had a problem.

 You see, what the recruiters didn’t know is that the reason his travel ball coaches had limited him to only two or three-inning outings, once per week, was that his barking elbow couldn’t tolerate any more than that.

 Logan could run it up to touching 90 mph, but every time he pitched, he couldn’t throw again for a week.